 Find out more about adoption leave and pay on the government website.

 If a mum who is entitled to maternity leave or pay or maternity allowance decides to return to work early, they can share some of the unused leave with their partner under rules known as statutory shared parental leave (SPL).

 You may also able to take SPL if you and your partner have jointly adopted a child, and your partner returns to work before they have used up all of their Statutory Adoption Leave.

 A working mum must take at least two weeks maternity leave immediately after a child’s birth, but she has the option of swapping all or part of the remaining 50 weeks of her maternity leave for SPL which she can then share with her partner.

 This means that you and your partner have more flexibility in how you share the care of your child in their first year of birth or adoption.
 For instance you may decide to both be off at the same time or to take turns in having periods of leave to look after your child.

 Depending on your circumstances you may be entitled to Statutory Shared Parental Pay while you are on SPL.
-However shared parental pay is only paid at a flat rate of £145.18 a week (or 90% of earnings if this figure is lower).
-Contact our helpline for further advice about whether you would qualify for SPL and Statutory Shared Parental Pay.
+However, shared parental pay is only paid at a flat rate of £151.97 a week (or 90% of earnings if this figure is lower).